Kingaroy Shire Council Chambers: History

 The building of the Kingaroy Council Chambers coincided with a number of major projects in the Shire that collectively reflected the progress and confidence of the district.
 During 1938, the South Burnett's first radio station 4SB, opened its studio in the township and construction began on a new Kingaroy Hospital, regarded at the time as Queensland's most "modern".
 A new district office was established by the Queensland Department of Agriculture and Stock, an acknowledgment of the area's importance for primary production.
 The Peanut Marketing Board significantly expanded their operations by erecting large concrete silos (the Kingaroy Peanut Silos) on their processing site opposite the shire chambers.
 Kell & Rigby also constructed the silos, completing both the silos and shire chambers within a short time of each other.

 The Kingaroy Shire Chambers were officially opened on 1 December 1938 by the Minister for Agriculture and Stock, Frank Bulcock.
 Prior to the ceremony at the chambers, Bulcock officially opened the new silos.
 Conducting both of these ceremonies on the same day symbolically expressed the Shire's confidence and its progress since formation, while acknowledging its dependence on agriculture to deliver its future prosperity.

 The new chambers were a single storey building of brick and concrete.
 Silky oak timber was used extensively throughout the interior for the fittings, doors and furniture, the work of RV Rogerson's local joinery firm.
 Ornate plaster work adorned the ceilings while leadlight windows incorporating the Shire's logo were included in the main elevation.
 A detached toilet block was constructed at the rear of the building.

 A description written at the time of opening outlined the internal arrangement of space and features of the new chambers.
-The front central space, featuring a crows ash and ironbark timber floor, contained the public office for business and other transactions, incorporating the strong room.
+The front central space, featuring a crow's ash and ironbark timber floor, contained the public office for business and other transactions, incorporating the strong room.
 The left hand side of the building contained the health inspector and engineer's offices and records room, while the right side provided rooms for the accounting office, clerks and shire chairman.

 The centrepiece of the new chambers was the boardroom at the rear of the building.
 The room was panelled in silky oak, with parquetry floors of tulip and rose gum timber.
 A dais with seating for the shire chairman and clerk overlooked a U-shaped table for twelve councillors, furnished with drawers and swivel oak chairs, and oak seating was provided for the public gallery.

 The Kingaroy Shire Council continued to operate from the chambers for over forty years.
 In 1979, new administrative offices for the council were built alongside the Kingaroy Civic Centre, as envisioned in architect Karl Langer's original plan of the complex.
 In December 1983, the former chambers were officially reopened by local state member and Queensland Premier Sir Joh Bjelke-Petersen, as the Kingaroy District Development Board Tourist Information Centre.